Probabilistic Verification in Mechanism Design: Conclusion

 \section{Conclusion}

-We model probabilistic verification as a family of stochastic tests available to the principal.
-Our testing framework provides a unified generalization of previous verification models.
-Because verification is noisy, our framework is amenable to the local first-order approach.
-We illustrate this approach in a few classical revenue-maximization problems.
-We believe this local approach will make verification tractable in other settings as well.
+We model probabilistic verification as a technology---a family of tests that are available to the principal.
+The principal chooses how to use this testing technology within an arbitrary dynamic mechanism.
+We characterize whether this complex problem can be reduced to a static problem with relaxed incentive constraints.
+Then we solve this reduced problem using the first-order approach in a few classical profit-maximization applications.
+We believe this first-order approach will be useful for solving other mechanism design problems with probabilistic verification.

-As the precision of the verification technology varies, our setting continuously interpolates between private information and complete information.
-Thus we can quantify the value to the principal of a particular verification technology.
-This is the first step toward analyzing a richer setting in which the principal decides how much to invest in verification.
+We have found the optimal mechanism for each fixed verification technology in a nonparametric family.
+We can therefore quantify the value of each technology to the principal.
+This is the first step towards analyzing a richer setting in which the principal chooses how much to invest in verification technologies.
+We leave this to future research.